 The range of convictions covered by the Bill is central to its effectiveness and the number of individuals who can benefit from the legislation.
-The foundational definition contained in section 1 is that of "excluded sentences", including the definition of all sentences of more than one year in prison.
+The foundational definition contained in section 1 is that of "excluded sentences", defined as a sentence of imprisonment for a term of more than 12 months or a suspended sentence of more than 2 years.
 IPRT notes that, after a review of the equivalent UK legislation, English law now provides for sentences of up to four years being covered by the legislation.
-Building on the UK's experience of 38 years, IPRT proposes that:
+Building on the UK's experience of over 40 years, IPRT proposes that:

-- The definition of "excluded sentences" in section 1 of the Bill should be amended to at least "sentences of 30 months or less" (the previous UK position), or preferably to "sentences of 48 month or less" - Rehabilitation periods should be amended proportionately in line with any changes to the definition of "excluded sentence"
+- The definition of "excluded sentences" in section 1 of the Bill should be amended to at least "sentences of 30 months or less" (the previous UK position) or, preferably, to "sentences of 48 month or less" - Rehabilitation periods should be amended proportionately in line with any changes to the definition of "excluded sentence"